-You know what I’m talking about: the swing, the exersaucer, the bouncy seats, the two strollers, and all the gears and gadgets you swore you wouldn’t allow to clutter your minimalist home.
+You know what I’m talking about.
+The swing, the exersaucer, the bouncy seats.
+The two strollers and baby gear you swore you wouldn’t allow to clutter your minimalist home.
 “Our baby will just make do,” I told myself.
 “He won’t need a baby carrier,” (got one) “or a Moby wrap,” (bought two).

-And while we don’t buy our kids too many toys and play things, they still have a few strewn around the house, something I said I wouldn’t allow.
-“He’ll have his designated area for his toys, and the rest of the house will remain the same.”
-Or so I thought, as I pick my way through the little knick knacks across the living room floor, kitchen, and even our bedroom.
+And while we don’t buy too many toys, they still have a few strewn around the house.
+“He’ll have his designated area for toys, and the rest of the house will remain the same.”
+Or so I thought, as I pick my way through a clutter of toys across the living room floor, kitchen, and even our bedroom.

-#2: That your kid will be a perfect genius.
+2. That your baby will be a genius

-I’m embarrassed to admit this, but I actually did think that if I do X, Y and Z, my kid would turn out above average.
+I’m embarrassed to admit this, but I actually did think that if I did X, Y and Z, my kid would turn out above average.
 You know—smarter, healthier, the next Einstein with off the charts IQ.
-There’s research that says DHA contributes to brain development, and much has been said about the benefits of breast milk for overall health and mental acuity.
-But you realize down the line that you don’t make your kid; you raise them to the best of your ability and let nature take the other half.
+Research says DHA contributes to brain development, and much has been said about the benefits of breast milk for health and mental acuity.
+But then you learn that you don’t make your baby.
+You raise them to the best of your ability and let nature take the other half.

-I absolutely adore my kids and think they exhibit certain traits that are above average, but I learned that in no way can I guarantee that they’ll excel 100% in life.
+I adore my kids and think they above average traits, but no way can I guarantee they’ll excel 100% in life.

-#3: That you will never expose your kid to the mall, the grocery or any other commercialism and marketing tactics.
+3. That you will never expose your baby to the mall, the grocery or any other commercialism

 I work in marketing so I know all the tricks.
 I’m also frugal and try not to submit to the follies of consumerism.
 Take my kid to the mall?
 Never!
-And no, I won’t bring him with me to the grocery where corporations will lure him with cute goldfish and green leprechauns.
+And no, I won’t bring him to the grocery where cute goldfish and green leprechauns will lure him in.

 Again, or so I thought.

-I learned early on that moms do well to take their kids out during those initial weeks where we go mad if we don’t see other people and are confined with a babbling two-month-old.
+I learned that moms do well to take their kids out during those first weeks.
+Otherwise we go mad if we don’t see other people and stay confined with a babbling two-month-old.
 So the mall was a frequent haunt.
 And the grocery?
 He goes every week.

 Granted, we also bring him to the farmers market so we still have our crunch on.
-And thankfully, my kid could care less about the mall and doesn’t fall for the latest toy (I actually needed to get out of the house).
+And thankfully my kids could care less about the mall and doesn’t fall for the latest toy.

 My co-worker and I were laughing about this “maternity leave is free time” mentality.
 “I thought I was going to finish knitting the baby’s blanket,” she mused.
 “It’s still not finished and he’s already two!”